A First-Order Approach To Accelerated Value Iteration

-We compare \ref{alg:AVC} and \ref{alg:MVC} with \ref{alg:VC}, the baseline method for computing the value vector $\bm{v}^{\pi}$ of a policy $\pi$.
-We present the results in Figure \ref{fig:value-computation} for large ($(n,A)=(150,100)$) and small instance ($(n,A)=(50,30)$) and different discount factors.
-Note that the axis for running time is in logarithmic scale.
-We notice that \ref{alg:MVC} and \ref{alg:AVC} both significantly outperform the classical approach \ref{alg:VC}.
-For large instance M-VC slightly outperforms \ref{alg:AVC}, which is coherent with our theoretical bounds (Theorem \ref{th:AVI-value-computation}, Theorem \ref{th:MVC-1}).
-For small instance \ref{alg:MVC} is slightly outperformed by \ref{alg:AVC} as $\lambda \rightarrow 1$. \paragraph{Empirical performances for Policy Computation} We present in Figure \ref{fig:policy-computation} our comparisons of the performance of Accelerated Value Iteration with state-of-the-art iterative approaches.
-We do not consider Momentum Value Iteration since we observed that it may not always converge.
-We also consider Gauss-Seidel Value Iteration (GS-VI), a popular asynchronous variant of \ref{alg:VI} \citet{Puterman}. where $(\bm{v}_{s})_{s \geq 0}$ is computed as $\bm{v}_{0} \in \R^{n},$ and for $i \in \X, s \geq 0,$ $ v_{s+1,i} = \max_{a \in \A} r_{ia} + \lambda \cdot \sum_{j=1}^{i-1} P_{iaj}v_{s+1,j} + \lambda \cdot \sum_{j=i}^{n} P_{iaj}v_{s,j}.$ We notice that Algorithm A-VI significantly outperforms the other approaches, by more than one order of magnitude when $\lambda$ approaches $1$.
-We also notice that Algorithm \ref{alg:R-VI} outperforms \ref{alg:VI} for $\alpha=1.1$ but not for $\alpha=0.9$, which highlights the importance of the choice of step size in Algorithm \ref{alg:R-VI}. \paragraph{Divergence of Momentum Value Iteration} In our simulations we observe that Algorithm \ref{alg:MVI} might diverge for the natural choice of step sizes for twice differentiable functions, i.e. for tuning \eqref{eq:tuning-MVC-1}.
+{ \textbf{Performances of Safe M-VI and divergence of \ref{alg:MVI}.} In our simulations we also considered Safe M-VI, a version of Algorithm \ref{alg:SAVI} where the intermediate point $\bm{v}_{s+1/2}$ is generated by \ref{alg:MVI} (instead of \ref{alg:AVI}).
+We found that S-MVI does not outperform S-AVI, and may even require as much time as \ref{alg:VI} before convergence.
+Empirically, it only takes M-VI steps approximately $70 \%$ of the time, compared to S-AVI that takes A-VI steps more than $99 \%$ of the time in our experiments.
+We also observed that Algorithm \ref{alg:MVI} might diverge for the natural choice of step sizes for twice differentiable functions, i.e. for tuning \eqref{eq:tuning-MVC-1}.
 This is analogous to the situation in convex optimization, where the optimal choice of parameters for $f$ a twice differentiable function might lead to a non-converging sequence for a function with a piece-wise linear gradient, i.e. when $f$ is only differentiable once (\citet{heavyball-2015}).
-We would like to note that $ \bm{v} \mapsto (\bm{I} - T)(\bm{v})$ is a piece-wise linear function.
-Even though we do not have a theoretical bound for A-VI, we would like to note that it converges on all our test instances.
+Note that $ \bm{v} \mapsto (\bm{I} - T)(\bm{v})$ is only a piece-wise linear function and is not differentiable everywhere.
+In contrast, accelerated gradient descent is guaranteed to converge even when $f$ is only differentiable once.}